Our Review Process

 Swapping carbohydrates will keep your blood sugar levels steady.
 Not only this, keeping mealtime carbohydrates consistent will make it easier for your diabetes medicines, like mealtime insulin, to work in perfect order to keep the blood sugar levels steady.

 However, keep in mind that while exchanging that sweet potato for your cheesecake will keep your intake of carbohydrates steady, in the process, you will be losing vitamins, fibre and other beneficial nutrients provided by the sweet potato.
 So, the best is not to take sweets every night; instead, have them in moderation.
+Also know "is sugar free good for health".

 Thinking about what sweets can diabetics eat?
 Remember that you can have anything as a dessert as long as you have it in moderation.
 It is not just enough to limit how often you have sweets; limiting the amount of sweets is also imperative.
 This can be challenging because sugar makes you crave more of it, and fighting the urge can take a lot of effort.